ElkkuTee/School-Project/README.md

 ## A simple GitHub exercise for school
 * This is indeed not my first exercise for GitHub.
-- Simple design for the readme
+- A simple design for the README file